bitlaab-bolt/jsonic/docs/index.md

 **JSON data parser and stringifier for Zig**

-Jsonic is intended to be a high-level abstraction for JSON data parsing.
+Jsonic is intended to be a high-level abstraction for JSON data parsing and stringification.
 Jsonic is just a wrapper on top of Zigs `std.json` module.
+Along with some compile time type checks and code generation.

 If you need more functionality or code coverage, Please create an issue at [**Jsonic Repo**](https://github.com/bitlaab-bolt/jsonic) and buy us some coffee.